Romney sharpens attack on China's economic policies

 SEATTLE Republican presidential candidate Mitt Romney on Thursday threatened trade sanctions against China if the world's No. 2 economy does not halt what he said was currency manipulation, unfair subsidies and rampant intellectual property theft.

+Romney outlined a similar tough stance on China last month, as he sought to stake out differences with President Barack Obama and tap into the U.S. public's rising concern over China's economic and military growth.

-The former Massachusetts governor is leading the field of Republicans seeking the nomination to run against Obama in 2012.
-But fewer than one in four, or 23 percent, of the party's voters, back him as rival Herman Cain gains ground, according to a Reuters/Ipsos poll released on Wednesday.
+The former Massachusetts governor is a leader among Republicans seeking the nomination to run against Obama in 2012.
+But fewer than one in four of the party's voters back him as a surging Herman Cain gains ground, according to a Reuters/Ipsos poll released on Wednesday.

 Romney believes the Obama administration has been weak on advancing overseas agreements that might boost free trade, although Wednesday's vote by Congress to approve long-delayed trade pacts with South Korea, Colombia and Panama may take the edge off such criticism.